Reading F.C.: Return to the Championship (2013–2023)

-The following season, Clement was sacked on 6 December 2018 after poor results left the club outside of the relegation zone only on goal difference.
-He was replaced by José Gomes on 22 December 2018, who steered the club away from relegation to finish 20th again.
+Clement was sacked on 6 December 2018 after poor results left the club outside of the relegation zone only on goal difference.
+He was replaced by José Gomes on 22 December, who steered the club away from relegation to finish 20th again.
 However, after a slow start to the 2019–20 season, Gomes was dismissed after less than a year in charge with the team in the relegation zone in October 2019.
-Sporting director Mark Bowen was promoted to the role as his replacement a week later, who lead the team to finish 14th before departing the club in August 2020.
+Sporting director Mark Bowen was promoted to the role as his replacement a week later and led the team to finish 14th before departing the club in August 2020.

 Former Chicago Fire boss Veljko Paunović was appointed manager on 29 August 2020.
 The team got off to an excellent start to the 2020–21 season, winning seven of their first eight league games.
-However, the team's form faded after injuries to several key players and they eventually narrowly missed out of the playoffs, finishing seventh.
+However, the team's form faded after injuries to several key players and they eventually narrowly missed out of the play-offs, finishing seventh.

-On 17 November 2021 it was confirmed Reading would be deducted 6 points due to breaching the EFL's profitability and sustainability rules.
+On 17 November 2021 it was confirmed Reading would be deducted six points due to breaching the EFL's profitability and sustainability rules.
+Over five years, the club reported pre-tax losses of £146m, way beyond the EFL's limit of a £13m annual pre-tax loss.
+In 2021, the club spent 234% of its revenue on player wages.

-Following a 3-2 away victory over Preston North End, Manager Veljko Paunović left his role by mutual consent, with Paul Ince being placed in interim charge of the club alongside Academy Manager Michael Gilkes.
-On 16 May 2022, Ince was announced as the team's permanent manager, with Mark Bowen also returning to the club in the role of Head of Football Operations.
+Following a 3–2 away victory over Preston North End in February 2022, manager Veljko Paunović left by mutual consent, with Paul Ince being placed in interim charge of the team alongside academy manager Michael Gilkes.
+On 16 May, Ince became the team's permanent manager, with Mark Bowen returning as head of football operations.

-On 1 March 2023, British media reported that the team was facing another six-point deduction for breaching profitability and sustainability rules.
+On 1 March 2023, the team was reported to be facing another six-point deduction for breaching profitability and sustainability rules.
+The club accepted the penalty on 4 April 2023, enforced with immediate effect.
+A week later, on 11 April, Ince left after a run of eight games without a win, leaving the club in 22nd place, one point from safety.
+Under-21 manager Noel Hunt was placed in interim charge until the end of the season.
+The club was relegated from the Championship on 4 May 2023 after 10 years in the second tier.
+Without the six point deduction, Reading would have finished on 50 points, escaping relegation.